Below the radar, growth in Europe starts swelling company profits

 Many companies reported weakness in their Russia and Ukraine markets that they didn’t expect to improve as long as hostilities in Ukraine continue and sanctions against Russia persist.
 The health of France’s economy was also a recurring worry.

-Yet only three companies expressed any concerns that Greece, which has been locked in tense negotiations with lenders about extending its bailout program, could cause economic contagion across Europe.
+Yet only three companies expressed any concerns that Greece, which has been locked in tense negotiations with lenders about extending its bailout programme, could cause economic contagion across Europe.

 Some analysts say Greece, which was presenting economic reform plans on Monday to seal a euro zone financial lifeline, could yet be forced out of the single currency.